 In anticipation of “Art Geneve 2020” Art fair, artdecision’s Irina Vernichenko offers an interview with David Brolliet, an art collector from Geneva.
-David Brolliet talks about art collector’s role in contemporary society and Biennale de Lyon 2019-2020.
+David Brolliet talks about art collector’s role in contemporary society.

-Irina: When you collect art do you attribute meanings to these pieces?
+Irina: When you collect art do you attribute meanings to art pieces in your collection?

-DB: When I buy an art piece, I buy it only after I have met with the artist and talked to him for quite a bit of time, after I have understood what is the political and social meaning of this piece of art.
-That’s how I function.
+David Broillet: I buy only after having met the artist and talked to him for quite a bit of time, after I have understood what is the political and social meaning of this piece of art.
+That’s how it functions.

-DB: Of course, it is very important to me.
+DB: It is very important to me.
 I never buy a piece from an artist that I have never met, and I have been collecting for over 40 years.
 The only exception was Cindy Sherman; I bought a piece from her without meeting her.
 It was in the 80s and it was still very affordable.
 Since then I went to New York, where I personally met Cindy Sherman.

 I do not want to collect art pieces only because they are well-known; like a blue chip in the stock exchange.
 For me, Cindy Sherman is as valuable as other artists though their prices differ.
-I do not buy with the market, I buy with my heart, what my heart tells to do it is just: “un coup de coeur”.
+I do not buy according to the trend of the market, I buy with my heart, “un coup de coeur”.